Matissoss/pasm/readme.md

 <div align=center>
-    <h1>rasm</h1>
+    <h1>pasm</h1>
 </div>

 ## about

-`rasm` is modern and independent assembler for x86-64 architecture as one of key parts in (future project) `RAD` toolchain.
+`pasm` is modern and independent assembler for x86-64 architecture as one of key parts in (future project) `POLON` toolchain.

 > [!NOTE]
-> `rasm` is still in beta phase and should not be relied on for any serious work.
+> `pasm` is still in beta phase and should not be relied on for any serious work.

 ## features